LabConnect-RCOS/LabConnect-Backend/docs/database_docs/phase1_sunny.md

 An opportunity can have applications due on many application_due_dates, while each due date may be shared by many opportunities.

-An opportunity can be active in many semesters, while each semester
+An opportunity can be active in many semesters, while each semester can have many active opportunities.